UK DIATF

 • See the POST /sessions[↗] section for a detailed overview of how to create a session

-• Sending the verification.address.fullAddress parameter is mandatory
+• Passing the verification.address.fullAddress parameter is mandatory

 Step 2: capture user pictures and videos via verification flow